bharathbattu/Grammar-Scoring-from-Voice-Samples/reports/research_report.md

 ## Abstract

 This report presents an end-to-end system for **automated language proficiency scoring from spoken audio**, addressing a critical need in AI-driven talent assessment.
-Manual evaluation of spoken language is costly, subjective, and does not scale—yet verbal communication skills are essential for many roles.
+Manual evaluation of spoken language is costly, subjective, and does not scale yet verbal communication skills are essential for many roles.
 We propose a pipeline combining **Whisper ASR** for transcription, **LanguageTool** for grammar analysis, and a **research-backed scoring engine** that produces interpretable 0–100 proficiency scores.
 The system extracts four key features (grammar errors, filler words, speaking rate, and optional pronunciation accuracy) and weights them based on linguistic research and psychometric principles.
 Our prototype demonstrates the feasibility of scalable, explainable speech assessment suitable for integration into SHL's talent evaluation platform.

 ---